Luke is the head of the Gilbert + Tobin’s Competition + Regulation group and is a member of Gilbert + Tobin’s Board of partners.

 Prior to joining the firm in 2000, Luke held senior positions at the ACCC as General Counsel, Executive General Manager, Compliance Division (responsible for enforcement) and Senior Assistant Commissioner, responsible for mergers and asset sales.

-- Admitted as a legal practitioner of the Supreme Courts of New South Wales, the Northern Territory of Australia, the Australian Capital Territory, Victoria, Queensland and Western Australia and of the High Court of Australia
+Luke is admitted as a legal practitioner of the Supreme Courts of New South Wales, the Northern Territory of Australia, the Australian Capital Territory, Victoria, Queensland and Western Australia

 Luke also has a Bachelor of Economics (University of Sydney), 1986, Bachelor of Laws (Hons) (University of Sydney), 1988 Graduate Diploma in Legal Practice (Ku-rung-

 Luke is recognised in the Competition Law, Energy Law, Regulatory Practice and Telecommunications Law categories.